Tori Roloff And Baby Jackson Find The Perfect Pint-Sized Pumpkin At Roloff Farms

 “Is this cutie pie going to be making an appearance this year?
 Its our tradition to go to the farm every year.
 I hope to see his adorable little self.”

 The Roloff Farms Pumpkin Patch isn’t the only attraction that visitors to the Roloffs’ sprawling property can check out starting this Saturday.
 There will also be pony rides and wagon tours of the farm, and kids can visit the “Adventure Area” to ride the kiddy train or explore the bamboo maze.
 There’s also a “Spooky Forest Trail Loop” for more daring children to check out.
-After everyone in the family has worked up an appetite, they can grab a burger at the “Food Corner” or munch on a sweet fall treat: caramel corn.
+After everyone in the family has worked up an appetite, they can grab a burger at the “Food Corner,” or munch on a sweet fall treat like caramel corn.
 There are also delicious goodies to take home available at the Roloff Farms gift shop, including Roloff Pumpkin Salsa and Roloff Pumpkin BBQ Sauce.

 Zach and Tori Roloff’s baby boy might be too young to enjoy all the attractions and eats at his family farm, but there’s no doubt that the Little People, Big World stars will make their son’s first pumpkin season one to remember.
 Fans can only hope that the proud parents continue documenting it on social media by sharing plenty of photos of Baby Jackson hanging out at the pumpkin patch.